peterfication/peterfication.github.io/_posts/2023-11-11-leveraging-asdf-in-github-actions-ci-for-matrix-testing.md

 ## Conclusion

 I'm really happy how easy and clean the setup for all of this turned out in the end.
-I'm sure I wouldn't have made it without the `tests/init.lua` from Folke.
-Or at least it would have taken way more time.